MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-controllers.md

 ---
 title: AKS triage—Admission controllers
 titleSuffix: Azure Architecture Center
-description: Learn how to validate that the admission controllers are working as expected.
+description: Learn how to verify that the admission controllers are working as expected.
 This step is part of the triage practices for AKS clusters.
 author: kevingbb
 ms.author: kevinhar
 ms.date: 11/22/2023